carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 There are two types, without weights (diversity) and with weights (diversity and abundance)

 It is easy to visualize using PCA, PCoA or NMDS

+## Creating lineage and rank tables
-We can see them in Quiime2, MEGAN or in R with the vegan or phyloseq packages
+Packages like Quiime2, MEGAN and vegan or phyloseq in R allows to obtain diversity index.
+We will use phyloseq, and then we need to generate an abundance matrix from kraken output.

 ~~~
 $ cd ~/dc_workshop/taxonomy
 $ head JC1A.kraken